ines/course-starter-python/docs/index.md

 npm install
 ```

 ***NOTE: you will be prompted to `run "npm audit fix" to fix them`.
 I do not recommend doing this as it will burn your site down.***

-the output below will still build your course:
+The output below will still build your course:
 ```
 found 572 vulnerabilities (4 low, 4 moderate, 564 high)
 ```